james-agbonz/inbound_message_triage/README.md

 # Inbound Message Triage Pipeline

-This is an automation that handles inbound support messages end to end — it reads the message, figures out what it's about, logs it, and only pulls in a human when something genuinely needs one.
+This is an automation that handles inbound support messages end to end,it reads the message, figures out what it's about, logs it, and only pulls in a human when something genuinely needs one.
 Everything else gets handled automatically.

 ---